 Contact information and resume

-You’ll want to include contact information, such as your name and professional email address, at the top of your portfolio so the hiring manager can find it easily.
+You’ll want to include contact information, like your name and professional email address, at the top of your portfolio so the hiring manager can find it easily.
 You can also include a link to your Linkedin account here, and any other professional social media accounts and/or a blog, if you want.

 Your resume, whether it’s a PDF download or a link to another page, is another piece of information you should make available and easy to find.
 Not sure how to craft a Game Developer resume?
 Check out our tips here.

 Projects and experience

 Along with your professional experience, you’ll have the chance to pick and choose which games/projects you want to highlight in this section.
 And it’s a good idea to include games that showcase your range of skills.
-That way, you can show the hiring manager all of the different types of games you’re capable of building.

 Looking for more options to include in your portfolio?
-Check out our Create Video Games with Phaser.js Skill Path, which includes a final project that you might want to use for your portfolio.
+Check out our Create Video Games with Phaser.js skill path, which includes a final project that you might want to use for your portfolio.